markdoc/docs/pages/docs/render.md

 {% /markdoc-example %}

 \
-Then, call `Markdoc.renderers.html` with your render tree, which will create the corresponding HTML document.
+Then, call `Markdoc.renderers.html` with your renderable tree, which will create the corresponding HTML document.

 {% side-by-side %}